Vichaycocha:

 ⛰️ Altitude and climate

-The territory of Vichaycocha extends between 3,800 and over 5,000 m above sea level.
+The territory of Vichaycocha ranges between 3,800 and over 5,000 m altitude.
 Laguna Azulcocha is at 4,813 m and Cerro Naranja (or Orange Mountain) reaches 5,054 m.
-The climate is cold high mountain, with temperatures that can drop below 0 °C at night.
-The dry season (May to October) is the most recommended to visit, as between March and April rains often occur in the afternoons, and fog is common in the mornings.
+The climate is cold high mountain, with temperatures that can drop below 0°C at night.
+The dry season (May to October) is the most recommended time to visit, as between March and April rains are frequent in the afternoon, and fog is common in the morning.

 🏞️ Why visit Vichaycocha?

-Vichaycocha offers a unique combination of little-explored Andean landscapes, ideal for those seeking trekking experiences away from crowded tourist routes.
-Its volcanic rock formations create an almost fantastic setting, while the turquoise-water lagoons and the colorful mountain offer exceptional photographic opportunities.
+Vichaycocha offers a unique combination of little-explored Andean landscapes, ideal for those seeking trekking experiences away from crowded tourist circuits.
+Its volcanic rock formations create an almost fantastic setting, while the turquoise lagoons and colorful mountain offer exceptional photographic opportunities.
 Additionally, the Collpa hot springs allow you to end the day with a moment of relaxation.

 🚗 2.
 How to get to Vichaycocha from Lima?